dreyliky/ngx-async/README.md

 # Usage by representing data

-Add `ngxAsync` structural directive to your container element.
+Add the `ngxAsync` structural directive on your element.

 Define `loadingTemplate`, `errorTemplate` (optional).